2021–22 Tottenham Hotspur F.C. season: Transfers out

-Total: £47,260,000

 Pre-season and friendlies

 Tottenham scheduled an away match against Leyton Orient for the JE3 Foundation Trophy in memory of Justin Edinburgh.
 Tottenham then scheduled two friendlies, one away to Colchester United, and one away to Milton Keynes Dons.
 Tottenham announced the club would come together with both Arsenal and Chelsea to support mental health in The Mind Series in August 2021.
 They would play away to Chelsea and home to Arsenal.